Should You Always Negotiate Salary?

 Use accurate salary data.

 When it’s time to present a counteroffer to the employer and negotiate higher than the original salary, set yourself up for success by using accurate salary data.
 Employers have access (and pay thousands of dollars) for salary reports that vet employee salaries all over the country.
 These reports serve as a guideline for employers on how much each role is really worth (and what other companies are really paying).
 Most candidates arm themselves with public salary data that’s unverified and provided by peers with plenty of reasons to not report accurate numbers (fear of their employer finding out they’ve posted their salary, elevating their title and salary, etc.).
-Instead, use verified compensation data.
-(FairComp is building the first ever, verified salary data list for candidates who want to be paid fairly.
+Instead, use trustworthy compensation data.
+(FairComp is building a platform to provide a trustworthy salary data source for candidates who want to be paid fairly.
 Get on the waitlist to get access.)

 Consider negotiating with an anchor high strategy.